Be the Change

 “Korean men are men before they are Korean.”
 Really?
 Dating Korean guy – the clash of prejudices.
 What does it mean to be Korean?

-4 thoughts on “Be the Change
+4 responses to “Be the Change”

-1. I can really relate to this.
+I can really relate to this.
 My husband is Taiwanese but I feel like we’re so alike on many things.
 I deeply believe he’s the only person who actually gets me…at all.
 We are individuals; not a group.
 We should get to know the person rather than use the culture to draw our own conclusion with the person.
 I’m Jewish by heritage, but my name fools all, and my appearance does not show you that my mom was not white.
 Mexican with aboriginal heritage, to be exact.
 I am only second generation.

 “Many times I read „I know not all Korean men are the same, but in general…“ or „I don’t mean to generalize but in most cases…“ Well guess what?
 It IS generalizing, even if you acknowledge there is a black sheep here and there.”